ameas001/BouncingBall/README.md

 ============

 cs134/lab1
-Control a ball with your arrow buttons.
+Animate a ball to move around the screen.
-It should bounch off walls.
+It should bounce off the window borders.
-Speed should change the more you press the arrow in the direction the ball is going.
+I believe the ball changes color.